msg-CareerPaths/sap-abap-internship/README.md

 In the last 3 weeks of the program, an application will be built with the learned concepts and the guidance of experienced developers.

-## Development Platforms
+## Development Environments

-The development platforms used in this program are:
+The development environments used are:
 - SAP NetWeaver Application Server - which provides a complete development infrastructure on which you can develop, distribute, and execute platform-independent, robust, and scalable Web services and business applications.
   * J2EE: Support for Java 2 Platform Enterprise Edition (J2EE) for developing Java-based business applications
   * ABAP: ABAP is a programming language developed by SAP to develop business applications.